Derek Briggs

-Derek Ernest Gilmor Briggs (born 10 January 1950) is an Irish palaeontologist and taphonomist based at Yale University.
-Briggs is one of three palaeontologists, along with Harry Blackmore Whittington and Simon Conway Morris, who were key in the reinterpretation of the fossils of the Burgess Shale.
-He is the Yale University G. Evelyn Hutchinson Professor of Geology and Geophysics, Curator of Invertebrate Paleontology at Yale's Peabody Museum of Natural History, and former Director of the Peabody Museum.
+Derek Ernest Gilmor Briggs (born 10 January 1950) is an Irish palaeontologist and taphonomist.
+He is the G. Evelyn Hutchinson Professor in the department of Earth and Planetary Sciences at Yale University and Curator of Invertebrate Paleontology and former Director of the Yale Peabody Museum.

-Education
+Early life and education

 Briggs was educated at Trinity College Dublin where he graduated with a Bachelor of Arts degree in Geology in 1972.
 He went on to the University of Cambridge to work under British palaeontologist Harry Blackmore Whittington.
 He was awarded a PhD in 1976 on Arthropods from the Burgess Shale, Middle Cambrian, Canada.